tumarkin/edgar/README.md

     it handles parallel installation of dependencies.
 Just run `stack install` again and it will pick up where it left off.

-2. Install postgres and create a database to hold your form index, e.g., `create database edgar;`.
+2. Install postgres and create a database to hold your form index, e.g., `create database edgar`.

 3. On the command line type `edgar init`.
 You will need to specify a path if you did not use the default database name (i.e. *edgar*).
 See getting help below.